 David and Lynn Frank

-Ben Montoya and Bruce Menser, First Pres members, work with this faith-based collaborative engaged with San Diego’s downtown community for the spiritual and social renewal of our city, with a particular focus on homelessness.
-DF comprises over 40 churches, ministries, and community organizations working together in shared compassion for all the residents of our city.
+along with others on their team and various members of the community make up this faith-based collaborative to engage with San Diego's downtown community.
+Their mission is to serve the most vulnerable and offer opportunities for spiritual and social renewal in our city, with a particular focus on homelessness outreach.
+Downtown Fellowship's members are collectively from over 45 churches, ministries, and community organizations that work together in shared compassion for all of the members of our community.

 New Day Urban Ministries (formerly PUM)